What is Bali Belly, and 15 Tips to Avoid it!

 How long does Bali Belly last?

-Bali Belly usually lasts between one to four days, with loose watery stools and mild stomach cramping usually improving by the second day.
+Bali Belly usually lasts between one to five days, with loose watery stools and mild stomach cramping usually improving by the second day.
 Some people experience a slight rise in temperature, nausea, or vomiting.
 But in general, other than ‘cramping’ your holiday style, most people find their body is good at overcoming this illness quite quickly without much intervention.
 Prevention is way better than cure though.

 How to avoid Bali Belly